South African Constitution of 1961: Provinces

 The provincial governments were continued essentially unchanged.
 The Administrator of each province was appointed for a five-year term by the State President.
 The provincial council was elected by white voters from single-member electoral divisions using first-past-the-post voting.

 In the Cape and Transvaal, the provincial councils consisted of the same number of members as the number of members of the House of Assembly elected from the province, elected from the same electoral divisions.
 In Natal and the Orange Free State, which each elected less than twenty-five members of the House of Assembly, the provincial councils consisted of twenty-five members.
 The provincial council elected four members who, with the Administrator, formed an Executive Council for the province.

 Other provisions

-While the South Africa Act had made English and Dutch the official languages of South Africa, with Dutch defined to include Afrikaans under the Official Languages of the Union Act in 1925, the 1961 Constitution made English and Afrikaans the official languages and defined Afrikaans to include Dutch.
+While the South Africa Act had made English and Dutch the official languages of South Africa, with Dutch defined to include Afrikaans under the Official Languages of the Union Act, 1925, the 1961 Constitution made English and Afrikaans the official languages and defined Afrikaans to include Dutch.

 This clause was entrenched by the requirement that it could only be amended by an absolute majority of two-thirds of Senators and members of the House of Assembly sitting together in joint session.